zvxzdx/runeforge-wiki-ru/specific-guide/texturing/new-page/uv-editing.md

 If you're lucky, the UVs will look something like this when looked at together (insert picture of good UV) If that's the case, you can just combine those parts of the mesh, and continue to do so until you've done this for every texture file.

-If you're not lucky, it will look something like this, with parts of the UV being stacked on top of each other or being outside of the 0-1 boundary (insert pictures of bad UVs, both single parts and multiple parts)
+If you're not lucky, it will look something like this, with parts of the UV being stacked on top of each other or being outside of the 0-1 boundary.
-If that's the case, you'll want to read the chapter below this "Fixing weird UVs"
+(insert pictures of bad UVs, both single parts and multiple parts) If that's the case, you'll want to read the chapter below this, "Fixing weird UVs".

 Once you have combined all parts of the mesh that use the same texture file, you'll also want to combine those bigger parts of the mesh, until you are only left with a single mesh.
 Depending on the number of mesh parts (optimal is 4 or less) you can simply select their UVs and move them to different corners with the LoLMaya commands (insert picture showing stacked UVs -> UVs moved to corner)